WebbyNFT/ERC721A-basic-nft-contract/Readme.md

 Initial values for contract are:

-- uriPrefix: ""
-- uriSuffix: ".json"
+- Uri prefix (metadata url): linkToMetadata
-- nftPerAddressLimit: 1
+- Nft per address limit: 1
-- price: 0.02 ether
+- Price: 0.02 ether
-- maxSupply: 222
+- Supply: 222
-- paused: true

 For any suggestions or questions please contact me on: